ironsweet/golucene/README.md

 Milestones
 ----------
+2013/6/3    Initial code commited.
 2013/11/11  First test case that search for specific keyword has passed with number of hits.
+2013/12/3   Second test case that fetch string field has passed.

 Progress
 --------
-9845/40000 LoC, 30 Weeks Left
+13205/40000 LoC, 23 Weeks Left
+V1.0 ETA: 2014.5.13

 License
 -------

-Until further notice, all the code and document are licensed under APL 2.0.
+Until further notice, all the codes and documents are licensed under APL 2.0.

 Develop Guidelines
 ------------------